kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 So, with that in mind, let's compare three workflow orchestration tools.

 ## Comparing Popular Workflow Orchestration Tools
-So, let’s dive into three of the most used workflow orchestration tools: Kestra, Apache Airflow, and Prefect.
+Let’s dive into three of the most used workflow orchestration tools: Kestra, Apache Airflow, and Prefect.
 Each has its strengths and weaknesses, but one stands out for its flexibility, ease of use, and innovation.

 ### Kestra
 ![Kestra UI](/blogs/2024-10-DD-workflow-tools-comparison/kestra-UI.png)